mateuszpolec/hoopdead.github.io/README.md

 Agile manifesto - planing, designing, programming, testing.

-#Code review:
+### Code review:

-function cashClick(number) - its pretty simple, this function have to count how much money you will get, after clicking dollar icon in game, and then Beautify the text, to natural number.
+- function cashClick(number) - its pretty simple, this function have to count how much money you will get, after clicking dollar icon in game, and then Beautify the text, to natural number.
 F.e: from "183389.16666666" to "183,389$"

-function lemonBuy() - Function to buy a new lemon stand, first of all - check how much money player have, then add everything, beautify cash, count how much does player have to pay for next lemon stand, and jquery insert everything to HTML.
+- function lemonBuy() - Function to buy a new lemon stand, first of all - check how much money player have, then add everything, beautify cash, count how much does player have to pay for next lemon stand, and jquery insert everything to HTML.

-function carBuy() - same, like above.
+- function carBuy() - same, like above.

-function pizzaBuy() - same, like above.
+- function pizzaBuy() - same, like above.

-window.setInterval(function) - Add a small tax from every object, and save the game.
+- window.setInterval(function) - Add a small tax from every object, and save the game.

-function save() - insert values to localStorage.
+- function save() - insert values to localStorage.

-function load() - parse the values from local storages.
+- function load() - parse the values from local storages.

-function gameRestart() - set all values to default, and add special % to every object, so it's a lot easier to earn cash.
+- function gameRestart() - set all values to default, and add special % to every object, so it's a lot easier to earn cash.

-function darkMode() - is still in progress, but in fact it's changing theme to night mode - so colors are adjust to tired eyes.
+-function darkMode() - is still in progress, but in fact it's changing theme to night mode - so colors are adjust to tired eyes.

-function Beautify() - just a design thing, that makes numbers easier to read for player.
+- function Beautify() - just a design thing, that makes numbers easier to read for player.

-function with particles - it's also a design feature - the little particle comes from clicked dollar icon, to upper text form.
+- function with particles - it's also a design feature - the little particle comes from clicked dollar icon, to upper text form.

-#Clicker - instalation
+### Clicker - instalation

 Open cmd, and using "cd" commands get into folder, that you want to keep project in, and then, use this command:

 git clone https://github.com/HoopDead/hoopdead.github.io/tree/master/portfolio/Clicker/

-#Contribute
+### Contribute

 Source code: github.com/hoopdead.github.io/portfolio/Clicker/

-#License
+### License

 This project is released under the MIT Licence.
 See the bundled LICENSE file for details.

-#Authour
+### Authour

 Mateusz Połeć